cutiepeachpie/The-most-cute-in-STEM/README.md

 <h1 align="center">WELCOME TO MY PLACE </h1>
 <h3 align="center">Education in networks and microcomputer system & from Barcelona</h3>

+- The most cute in STEM
+-  _meine.name.ist.Melcy_.
+I will take this to the next level porgramming in German in 2024 -
-- The most cute in STEM _meine.name.ist.Melcy_.
-Do prefer German, English, Spanish maybe Catalan?
+-  Do prefer German, English, Spanish maybe Catalan?

 - Mel´s Education **in networks and Microcomputer System**

-- Studying **Programming**
+- Studying Programming JavaScript, Phyton and Big Data

 - Looking Barcelona around to **be part of the STEM world.
 I can apply my knowledge and skills to solve real problems and contribute to the advancement of science and technology**